EdwinGH/Watermeter/README.md

 * https://www.mysensors.org/build/pulse_water
 * https://github.com/buldogwtf/watermeter_esp8236_TCRT5000_mqtt_node-red/blob/master/watermeter.ino

 I am using a NodeMCU ESP8266 board with an inductive proximity sensor, and the sensor is connected to the Vin, GND, and D4 (GPIO2).
+The board is powered with a micro USB connection.
+I put the board in a watertight case, and used a long micro USB cabel to put the power supply away from the watermeter, as the (underfloor) area is quite humid in my case.

 (picture missing)